RonaldoBaker/Modulo8Counter-FPGA/README.md

 ![DE0-Nano LED Lights](https://github.com/RonaldoBaker/Modulo8Counter-FPGA/blob/main/DE0-Nano%203.jpg)

-Refer to the repository for two videos of the modulo-8 counter.
+Please refer to the repository for two videos of the modulo-8 counter.
 The first counts from 0 to 3, then the reset button is pressed.
 The second counts all the way from 0 to 7.